 One of the reasons it’s necessary to have an annual exam with your primary care doctor is to monitor signs of chronic diseases, including diabetes.
 If your blood sugar rises with each exam, it could warrant further testing.
 You might also have diabetes if you experience:

-If Dr. Albert suspects that you have diabetes, he may order an A1c test.
+If we suspect that you have diabetes, an A1c test may be ordered.
 This simple blood test evaluates your average blood sugar level for the previous three months.
 An abnormal A1c reading often results in a diabetes diagnosis.

 Though there is no cure for diabetes, you can certainly manage the condition and live a long, healthy life.
 All Type 1 diabetics need insulin injections or an insulin pump to get the hormone into their bodies.